MerryMoose/ref-hacker/README.md

 Reference Hacker
 ==========

-A reference repo for programming languages.
+A repository of programming language references.